jaredboynton/ups-governance-demo/README.md

 ### Dynamic API Discovery

-The governance dashboard automatically discovers and scores all specs in your Postman workspace:
+The governance dashboard automatically discovers and scores all specs in a Postman workspace:
 - Real-time fetching from Postman API
-- No manual configuration needed
-- Always up-to-date with your workspace
+- Always up-to-date, triggers on pipeline run
-- Automatic scoring and reporting
+- Automatically updates the dashboard, which can be published as a pipeline artifact

 ### Postman Specs Hub Integration